polakluk/phonebook_frontend/_proposal/proposal_lukaspolak.md

 ### My motivation
 As I am in my last year of my studies, I plan on spending my last summer working on something interesting and beneficial for community around me before I start a full-time job.
 For past several years, I have been developing PHP web applications, so I am looking for a fresh new experience.
 That is, where this project comes into play.
 The project combines technologies which I was eager to try.

 Prior to submitting code for selection test, I had to learn AngularJS and Python Flask framework.
 By doing so, I wanted to demonstrate the dedication I am willing to give to the project that interests me and poses the type of challenge for me that I am looking for.
-My expectations from this project are that I improve my skills in AngularJS and Python Flask.Furthermore, I look forward to familiarizing myself with Vagrant.
+My expectations from this project are that I improve my skills in AngularJS and Python Flask.
+Furthermore, I look forward to familiarizing myself with Vagrant.
 Cooperation with a mentor from overseas is not an issue for me since I have been working for New York-based company for quite some time and, thus, got used to the usual communication problems presented by different timezones.

 ### Description of work
 This project is based off of source code provided by David Bujold.
 Currently, the project is using MySQL database to store data.
-During this project, both frontend and backend application will be refactored and extended by several new features like autocomplete on ontology fields, management of metadata and more.
-The output of frontend application will be a list of generated XML files with a python file that can be run to upload these XML files to the database.
+During this project, both frontend and backend application will be refactored and extended by several new features like autocomplete on ontology fields, management of metadata and more explained in sections below.
+The output of frontend application will be a list of generated XML files with a python file that can be run to upload these XML files to the database automatically.
 In order to make sure that documentation will be completed at the end of the project, the documentation will be updated according to what was finished over the week at the end of each week.

+##### Documentation format
 Format of the documentation can be, either a PDF file uploaded to the repository, or a list of Markdown-ed files.
 This decision should be made in cooperation with mentor before week 1.
+The documentation should include cover following topics:

+* Installation of the applications (both backend and frontend) manually
+* Installation of the applications using provided Vagrantfile (including instructions on how to set up Vagrant on Windowd and UNIX-based operating systems)
+* Instructrinos on how to user Vagrantfile to deploy the application to selected UNIX server operating systems (i.e. CentOS)
+* Instructinos on how to run the application
+* Instructions on how to run the generated script to submit data to the server database
+* User documentation covering how to control every element in user interface
+* Example of CSV file for batch import of dataset files
+* Instructions how to set up key for Google OAuth2 authentication
+* Instructions how to set up the fallback authentication solution (if implemented)

 ##### Week 1
 The work should start by refactoring both backend and frontend code.
 In backend, code for REST API should take advantage of python module *flask-restful*.
 Each resource should have its own Resource class in directory *resources* in order to keep them consistent.
 This will help to increase code readability and to give us a better handle over format of response.
 Also, each response from REST API should carry information, if an error has occurred during processing the request along with an optional information from REST API.
 Having this information in response object makes it easier to handle the errors in frontend.
 In order to make REST API consistent, every insert and remove operation in REST API should return ID of manipulated object in *payload* so frontend can react to this fact.
 Thus, the proposed format of response is this object: